 White space is a visual element

 White space, or negative space, is not just an area between design elements, it is actually a core component of each visual composition.
 It is a tool able to make all the user interface elements noticeable to users’ eyes.
-Designers can group or separate UI components so that they could create the effective layout.
+Designers can group or separate UI components so that they could create an effective layout.
 Moreover, negative space helps to emphasize particular elements which require deep attention from users.
 White space is an effective instrument for creating a visual hierarchy so designers need to work on its balanced usage.

 Apply the golden ratio

 We devoted one of our latest articles to the golden ratio applied in design.
 It is a mathematical proportion of the elements of different sizes which is thought to be the most aesthetically pleasing for human eyes.
 The proportion equals 1:1.618 and it is often illustrated with seashell-shaped spirals which many of you could have probably seen.

-Designers often apply golden ratio at the stage of wireframing.
+Designers often apply the golden ratio at the stage of wireframing.
 It helps to plan a structure for the layout placing and sizing user interface elements in the right proportion which will be pleasant for users.

 Use a grid

 A grid is one of the key tools applied at the different stages of the creative process and visual hierarchy is not an exception.
 A grid helps to structure all the components and put them into the appropriate sizes and proportion.
 What’s more, designers can effectively work with the negative space since a grid shows if the elements are placed proportionally and even.

 Color choice and combinations are essential for visual hierarchy as they help users to distinguish the core elements.
 The thing is that colors have their own hierarchy which is defined by the power of influence on users’ mind.
 There are bold colors such as red and orange as well as the weak ones like white and cream.
 Bold colors are easy to notice so designers often use them as the means of highlighting or setting contrast.